LLNL/sundials/doc/shared/nvectors/NVector_RAJA.rst

 **Notes**

+* When there is a need to access components of an NVECTOR_RAJA vector, it is recommended to use functions :c:func:`N_VGetDeviceArrayPointer_Raja()` or :c:func:`N_VGetHostArrayPointer_Raja()`.
+However, when using managed memory, the function :c:func:`N_VGetArrayPointer` may also be used.

 * To maximize efficiency, vector operations in the NVECTOR_RAJA implementation that have more than one ``N_Vector`` argument do not check for